microsoft/datashaper/javascript/react/docs/react.api.md

 //
 // @public (undocumented)
 export const MergeDescription: React.FC<StepDescriptionProps>;

-// Warning: (ae-missing-release-tag) "MetadataClickFunction" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export type MetadataClickFunction = (evt?: React.MouseEvent<HTMLElement, MouseEvent> | undefined, column?: IColumn | undefined, metadata?: ColumnMetadata) => void;

 // Warning: (ae-missing-release-tag) "NoParameters" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //